MEMORIAL CUP TOURNAMENT

 tees used.
 The Coordinator can help as necessary.
 The lowest handicap player will play scratch and other

-based on scorecard handicap and working down until all differential strokes are allocated. - Once league play is complete, we will determine playoff teams and begin single elimination play to find the champions for 2023.
+• Once league play is complete, we will determine playoff teams and begin single elimination play to find the champions for 2024.
 All matches are played under the match play system.
 There are 52 points total available in every 18 hole match.
 The point system for league play is designed to increase the value of winning as many holes as possible.
 Each hole won is worth 2 points, each nine won is worth 4 points, and each 18 won is worth 8 points.

-Last Year’s Results – Bob Wolf/Tom Boersig edged out Don Carlson/Mario Rollolazo to become the 2022 Memorial Cup Champions!!
+2023 Results – Dan Jones and Vicktor Soriano edged out last year’s Champions – Bob Wolf/Tom Boersig to become the 2023 Memorial Cup Champions!!
+Congratulations!

 Previous Memorial Cup Championship Teams below: